zon188/AutomationSpecialistChallenge/README.md

 Open the project in your Java IDE (e.g., IntelliJ IDEA). rest-assured  is used as the test framework

-Run the TestNG test suite for API tests located in Class ApiTest.
+Run the TestNG test suite for API tests located in corFounctions Folder Class ApiTest.

 UI Automation Tests
 UI tests are automated using Selenium WebDriver with WebDriverManager.